Medan LRT: Infrastructure

 The stations were also reduced to 17.
 A train depot will also be built at Lau Cih station.
 The budget for the stations, tracks, depot, and other operation facilities altogether create a budget of Rp 16.9 trillion.

-Transit-oriented development was taken into account in selecting the station locations.
+TOD was taken into account in selecting the station locations.
 The termini was initially planned to be Medan and Universitas Medan station, but this was later cancelled.
 Other stations include: RS Adam Malik, Sekolah Siti Hajar, Santo Thomas, Ring Road, Pasar II, Perumahan Setiabudi, Raz Plaza, USU Pintu IV, RS USU, Iskandar Muda, Kampung Madras, RS Malahayati, Walikota, Lapangan Merdeka, Podomoro City, Hotel Grand Angkasa, RS Pringadi, Masjid 45, Al Amin Faisal Tanjung, and Aksara station.
 Later, Cemara, Sport Center Batang Kuis and Pancing station were also announced.
+Many of these stations are located next to (and named after) hospitals, universities, and shopping malls.

+While the routes saw positive reception by many citizens of Medan, those whose properties are affected by the construction were critical on the project.
+Government officials conducted private negotiations with those whose homes would have to be destroyed to make way for the LRT; those who perist in objecting to the project were given 14 days to file a lawsuit.
+Meanwhile, transportation analyst Deddy Herlambang advised that the government design the route in a way that would not affect the streets, to avoid cumbersome rerouting as experienced when constructing the Palembang LRT.

+In addition, General Director of PT Medan Metropolitan Monorel, Kaspan Eka Putra, also devised an extension spanning 61.59 km comprising three phases.
+It begins in the city of Tanjung Morawa, entering the Medan district of Amplas and moving to the area of SM Raja road before ending at MT Haryono road (21.7 km).
+Phase two continues to the roads of Wahidin, Aksara, Willem Iskandar, and then entering the housing complex Cemara Asri (9.81 km).
+Phase three begins at the Centre Point mall, continuing to Yos Sudarso road, Brayan, and then Marelan (11.61 km).
+The last phase spans the City Hall and the roads of Iskandar Muda, Setia Budi, Ring Road, and Gatot Subroto, terminating at Sunggal 18.47 km.